-- Notifying users of their privacy policies at the point of access and restricting the collection of patron data to clearly stated operational purposes.
+- Notifying users of their privacy policies at the point of access and restricting the collection of user data to clearly stated operational purposes.

-- Seeking patron consent for data collection by using the opt-in method whenever possible for features that involve the collection of personal information.
+- Seeking user consent for data collection by using the opt-in method whenever possible for features that involve the collection of personal information.

-- Providing a method for patrons to access, review, correct and delete their personal data.
+- Providing a method for users to access, review, correct and delete their personal data.